stoodder/falconjs/README.md

 * Optimizing fill related methods
 * Falcon.Collection#sort will now default its comparator to the collections comparator unless one is given
 * Added additional context argument to the off() method
+* Added subscribe method to collections which delegates its arguments to the internal observable array.

 **Bug Fixes**
 * Removed change counter on collections, it was redundant checking and not needed anymore